cmark0v/codequoter/README.md

 # CODEQUOTER

-codequoter is a command line utility made to produce file-path referenced line numbered code quotes for markdown documents referencing code under version control in a git repository
+codequoter is a command line utility made to produce file-path referenced line numbered automatically typed code quotes for markdown documents referencing code under version control in a git repository

 it is meant to be the brains behind helpful plugins for vim and other editors